 Open Livestock Competitions include beef cattle, steer, and dairy shows.
 Horse Shows include Western and English riding styles.
 Students involved in 4-H and FFA programs are invited to participate in a variety of horse, livestock, small animal and even archery contests and competitions throughout the 8-day event.

-The Main Arena “Power Events” are always popular for those that like to show off some power combined with driving skill on a tractor, ATV or in a truck or car, with two Demolition Derbies, various tractor pulls, truck pulls and mud bogs.
+Other Main Arena “Power Events” are always popular for those that like to show off some power combined with driving skill on a tractor, ATV or in a truck or car, with two Demolition Derbies, various tractor pulls, truck pulls and the truck mud bog.

 The “Power Events” aren’t just for adults.
 Little ones can show off the same in the Kiddie Pedal Pull, Youth Pedal Obstacle Course or the Big Wheel Race.